jitinkrishnan/Quick-Deployables-for-Crisis-Response/README.md

 ### Requirements
 - Python3.6+ and ```pip install -r requirements.txt``` to install necessary packages.
-- Download model from our Google Drive [urgency.pt]() to the current folder.
+- Download the pytorch model from our Google Drive [urgency.pt]() to the current folder.

 ### How to run
 ```python predictor.py 'sample.txt'```